This manual is a guide for the GNU Web Translators.

 Although not absolutely compulsory, it is recommended that every team leader subscribes to www-commits@gnu.org.
 It is useful to examine the diffs of your own messages, if you miss something while inspecting the diff before the commit.
 In any case, a team leader should be subscribed to that list to avoid his own commit messages to be moderated.
 If you absolutely do not desire receiving all traffic, just disable mail delivery in Mailman's user interface.

 Using external hosting facilities may seem justified sometimes.
-Some teams may have already established repositories and/or bug tracking systems where usual contributors already have access.
+Some teams may have already established repositories or bug tracking systems where usual contributors already have access.
 Some team members prefer to work within the established infrastructure of a broad translation team (for whatever reason), but this is discouraged.
-It is required that every team has a mailing list at Savannah (see Savannah Mailing Lists), because it is easier to pass its management to the new co-ordinator when the old one steps down, and it helps to keep the archives at one place for future members of the team.
-Likewise, it is better to use Savannah for the team's repository and bugs/tasks, but this is not mandatory.
+It is required that every team has a mailing list at Savannah (see Managing Mailing Lists), because it is easier to pass its management to the new co-ordinator when the old one steps down, and it helps to keep the archives at one place for future members of the team.
+Likewise, it is better to use Savannah for team’s repository and bugs/tasks.

 However, it is important to remember that regardless of the technical resources which a team decides to use, the responsibility of the team co-ordinator remains the same.